Welcome to today's edition of the Rush 24-7 podcast.

 They didn't plan to undermine Ashley Judd.

-They were planning to defeat her in a campaign in an election.
+They were planning to defeat her in a campaign, in an election.

-For McConnell and his guys to be sitting around talking about a potential opponent and ways to beat her.
+But you would think that that's a criminal act now for McConnell and his guys to be sitting around talking about a potential opponent and ways to beat her.

 In the United States in 2013, for Republicans to engage in that kind of behavior is criminal.